How Kryptos K4 Works

 r = ( f(C) + g_state(T) ) mod 26 R = r + gate

-The computation r = f(C) + g_state(T) mod 26 is mathematically identical to the
+The computation r = f(C) + g_state(T) mod 26 is

-standard Quagmire III lookup: read the letter at row KALPHA[f(C)], column g_state(T) of the
+letter at row KALPHA[f(C)], column g_state(T) of the KRYPTOS-keyed

-KRYPTOS-keyed tableau.
+tableau.
 Its kpos = r.

 g_state (column offset), Applied to the helper letter T read from the back of the sculpture.
-There are four helper cards (g_X, g_Y, g_Z1, g_Z2), one per 31-cell pass: X (positions 1–4, the cap), Y (5–35), Z1 (36–66), Z2 (67–97).
-Each card holds the column offset produced by standard Quagmire III lookup against the back-side letters in that pass.
+There are four helper cards (g_X, g_Y, g_Z1, g_Z2), one per pass: X (positions 1–4, the cap), Y (5–35), Z1 (36–66), Z2 (67–97).
+The card values are back-solved from the plaintext (g_state(T) = (r − f(C)) mod 26), so they reproduce the reconstruction by construction.
+The same helper letter takes different values in different passes, so this is not a single standard Quagmire lookup.

 The master constants